vub-hpc/cesm-config/README.md

 ### Projects in Hydra

-In Hydra, the collection of input data files can be stored in research group's `/projects` and users can link their `DIN_LOC_ROOT` in `$VSC_SCRATCH` to it.
+In Hydra, the collection of input data files can be stored in the research group's own Virtual Organization (VO).
+Users can simply link their `DIN_LOC_ROOT` in `$VSC_SCRATCH` to it.
 This storage is as fast as `$VSC_SCRATCH` and can be used during the execution of the case without hindering its performance.

 ### iRODS in Breniac